Mergers and Acquisitions

 Background

-Mergers and acquisitions are common in the utility and telecommunications industries.
-Mergers of competitors or related companies could increase their market power.
-They also reduce competition.
+Mergers of competitors or related companies can also increase their market power and reduce competition.
 As a result, they require approval from both state and federal regulators.
-Regulators determine whether a proposed merger might otherwise harm consumers, such as through higher prices.
-They also look at whether it would make it difficult for new competitors to enter the market.
+Regulators determine whether a proposed merger might otherwise harm consumers, such as through higher prices or worse service quality.

 Regulators evaluate whether a merger would allow the newly formed company to engage in marketing and pricing practices that could disadvantage consumers.
 They also examine whether the merger or acquisition would make it difficult to regulate the industry.
-In addition, they consider whether to condition approval of the merger or acquisition upon the company’s agreement to engage in actions for the benefit of consumers, such as agreeing to expand certain service offerings.
+In addition, they consider whether to condition approval of the merger or acquisition upon the company’s agreement to engage in actions for the benefit of consumers, such as agreeing to expand certain service offerings, improve customer service performance, or invest in networks.

 MERGERS AND ACQUISITIONS: Policy